papajin/test_task_equip/README.md

-# test_task_equip
+# Test task based on Equip framework

-Test task based on Equip framework
+Ensure creating .env file from the enclosed .env.example file and fill it with the correct data.